paul-uA/Game-with-Freinds/README.md

 create dynamic scrolling windows for top 20 lists components create a search bar that can uses the filters to narrow down a list of games. maybe have another game api to add more to the details page.

+## Future Improvements
+adding more Top 10 pages
+add a login and have the ability to save games on a watchlist interact with steam or store where to download each game.